 I’ll admit, I’ve never done this, but I love the idea.
 I can see how this would be such a great way to present grammar in a way that doesn’t take up class time (especially if you are wanting to teach two separate concepts to two different levels).
 You can have kids come with some background knowledge of the concept and provide great opportunities for them to use the language in class with peers.
 This would allow you to mix your groups easily, as they would have already gotten the formal instruction.
 In doing so, you’re giving them time and opportunity to use the language naturally.

 Katerina F. is a high school French teacher who flipped her class and found that students were really motivated by it.
 She liked it, because it freed up her class time to help them in small groups because she didn’t have to lecture during class.
 In addition, she was able to collect more data on their progress by building the videos into a Google Quiz.
 In doing this, she could put them into leveled work in the classroom.
 You can read some of her great teaching ideas at her blog I Love French Australia.

-I hope this gives you some ideas for working with your mixed level French class.
-Had great success with something in your split level class?
+I hope this gives you some ideas for working with your French students in a split class.
+Had great success with something in your class?
 Share your great idea below!